 As noted earlier, you can configure ContentIQ to periodically rerun your audit by scheduling a crawl:

-That’s the end of our Quick Win recipe for identifying and addressing orphan site pages.
+That’s the end of our Quick Win recipe for identifying and addressing orphan pages on sites.